Skelliga/ansible-vault-vscode/README.md

 - Run a configurable CLI command on the selected text.
 - Works with multiple selections.
 - Encrypt or decrypt selections using `ansible-vault`.
+- Configure a password file for `ansible-vault` operations.
 - View debug logs in the "CLI Transform" output channel.

 ## Configuration
 - `cli-transform.command`: Command to run.
 The default is `rev`, which reverses the input text.
 The selected text is sent to the command on `stdin` and whatever the command prints to `stdout` replaces the selection.
+- `cli-transform.vaultPasswordFile`: Path to the file containing your Ansible Vault password.
+This is passed to `ansible-vault` with `--vault-password-file`.

 ## Usage
 1. Select text in the editor.